tekperfect/TerraForm-Docsify/Lessons/02-TerraForm-Files.md

 #### Using `.tfvars`

-This method would require us to create a file name `secret.tfvars` and in the file  we can record our keys. **MAKE SURE TO ADD THE FILE TO THE IGNORE**.
+This method would require us to create a file name `secret.tfvars` and in the file  we can record our keys.

+ **MAKE SURE TO ADD THE FILE TO THE GITIGNORE**.

 ```tf